Igniting Sociological Futures: Senior Capstone Experience

 Since fall 2016, the course has taught 190 Sociology majors who have served over 5,670 hours in 64 partner projects.

-Email Lorena Garcia, Director of Undergraduate Studies, if you have questions about the course.
+Email Dr. Kevin Lamarr James, Director of Undergraduate Studies, if you have questions about the course.

 Student success stories